Green computing: Terminal servers

 Terminal servers have also been used in green computing.
 When using the system, users at a terminal connect to a central server; all of the actual computing is done on the server, but the end user experiences the system operating as if it were on the terminal.
 These can be combined with thin clients, which use up to 1/8 the amount of energy of a normal workstation, resulting in a decrease of energy costs and consumption.
 There has been an increase in using terminal services with thin clients to create virtual labs.
 Examples of terminal server software include Terminal Services for Windows and the Linux Terminal Server Project (LTSP) for the Linux operating system.
 Software-based remote desktop clients such as Windows Remote Desktop and RealVNC can provide similar thin-client functions when run on low power hardware that connects to a server.

+Data Compression

+Data compression, which involves using fewer bits to encode information, may also be used in green computing depending on the structure of the data.
+Since it is highly data specific, data compression strategies may result in using more energy or resources than necessary in some cases.
+However, choosing a well-suited compression algorithm for the dataset can yield greater power efficiency and reduce network and storage requirements.
+There is a tradeoff between compression ratio and energy consumption.
+Deciding whether or not this is worthwhile depends on the dataset's compressibility.
+Compression improves energy efficiency for data with a compression ratio much less than roughly 0.3, and hurts for data with higher compression ratios.

 Power management

 The Advanced Configuration and Power Interface (ACPI), an open industry standard, allows an operating system to directly control the power-saving aspects of its underlying hardware.
 This allows a system to automatically turn off components such as monitors and hard drives after set periods of inactivity.
 In addition, a system may hibernate, when most components (including the CPU and the system RAM) are turned off.
 ACPI is a successor to an earlier Intel-Microsoft standard called Advanced Power Management, which allows a computer's BIOS to control power management functions.

 Some programs allow the user to manually adjust the voltages supplied to the CPU, which reduces both the amount of heat produced and electricity consumed.
 This process is called undervolting.
 Some CPUs can automatically undervolt the processor, depending on the workload; this technology is called "SpeedStep" on Intel processors, "PowerNow!"/"Cool'n'Quiet" on AMD chips, LongHaul on VIA CPUs, and LongRun with Transmeta processors.